Alloy, Stainless and Magnesium metal polishing

 Our custom polish

-Our Metal Polish brings up a brilliant, mirror shine in all polishable metals.
+Our Metal Polish brings up a brilliant, mirror shine to all dull, tarnished, polishable metals.
 It's incredibly easy to use and has a shine that will last for months, not weeks!
 This long term shine is due to the unique protective qualities we have built into the formulation; something all others deliberately fall very short on (so you use more of their product).
 The metals we find it really excels on are alloy, magnesium and stainless steel.
-It's also chrome safe as well.
+When used with our technique it's also chrome safe as well.
 The amount of positive feedback we are getting from people with bikes, trucks and boats is pretty cool; all loving how easy it is to use, and the longevity of the shine.
 Another bonus is we make it a concentrate, so you don't have to use much product to get a great result.

-Recently, we further upgraded the Metal Polish formula, using new cleaning lubricants and even more advanced fine abrasives to bring up a shine like nothing else we have ever seen.
-Let me put it out there; after using everything else, we honestly do not know of a better polish in the world.
+We have recently further upgraded the Metal Polish formula, which can be found with the new "Tru Blu" formula that uses new cleaning lubricants and even more advanced fine abrasives to bring up a shine like nothing else we have ever seen.
+Let me put it out there; after using everything else, we honestly do not know of a better metal polish in the world.

 It also helps to pump up AC/DC as some great motivational music while doing these jobs as well.